josephMG/bmad-method-projects/project-3/docs/ui-spec.md

 - Accessibility testing will be integrated into the QA process.
 - Developers will be trained on WCAG 2.1 AA guidelines.
 - Design tools will support accessibility checks and annotations.

+## UI/UX Validation and Approval Process

+This section outlines the process for validating and approving the UI/UX design and implementation.

+**Process Steps:**
+1.  **Design Review:** UI/UX designs (wireframes, mockups, prototypes) are reviewed by product owners, stakeholders, and a dedicated UI/UX expert.
+Feedback is collected and incorporated.
+2.  **Accessibility Audit:** Designs and implemented components undergo an accessibility audit to ensure compliance with WCAG 2.1 AA standards.
+This includes automated checks and manual testing (e.g., keyboard navigation, screen reader compatibility).
+3.  **Usability Testing:** User testing sessions are conducted with target users to gather feedback on the intuitiveness, efficiency, and overall user satisfaction of the interface.
+4.  **Stakeholder Approval:** Once design and implementation meet all functional, non-functional, and accessibility requirements, formal approval is obtained from product owners and key stakeholders.
+5.  **Regression Testing:** After any code changes or new feature implementations, UI/UX elements are re-tested to ensure no regressions have been introduced.

+**Tools and Resources:**
+-   **Design Tools:** Figma, Sketch, Adobe XD for design and prototyping.
+-   **Accessibility Tools:** Lighthouse, Axe DevTools, manual screen reader testing (e.g., VoiceOver, NVDA).
+-   **Usability Testing Platforms:** UserTesting, Lookback.

+**Approval Criteria:**
+-   All critical and high-priority design feedback addressed.
+-   Full compliance with WCAG 2.1 AA accessibility standards.
+-   Positive results from usability testing.
+-   Alignment with product vision and user needs.

 ## Performance Optimization